Mare of Easttown: Filming

 Filming of the show began in the fall of 2019 around suburban Philadelphia and was reported to still be in progress as of March 2020, with plans to continue through April.
 However, production was shut down early due to the COVID-19 pandemic.
 In early September 2020, a Philadelphia news station reported that filming was set to resume within the month.

-Because the story is set in a fictionalized version of Easttown Township in Chester County, Pennsylvania, where series creator Brad Ingelsby was born (the show moves the location east to Delaware County, which is adjacent to Easttown Twp), there were discussions about whether to use the "Delco accent", a version of Philadelphia English common in Delaware County.
+Because the story is set in a fictionalized version of Easttown Township in Chester County, Pennsylvania, where series creator Brad Ingelsby was born (the show moves the location east to Delaware County, which is adjacent to Easttown Township), there were discussions about whether to use the "Delco accent", a version of Philadelphia English common in Delaware County.
 It was Winslet who insisted that the accent be used, despite being a particularly difficult accent to learn, because she felt the community itself was an important character in the story, and the authentic accent would help emphasize that.
 "There were a lot of things I could have really leant into that would have made it sound like I was doing something a bit gimmicky and I didn't want that to happen," Winslet said.
 "So I just had to drill it and drill it and drill it."
 She claimed that learning the accent was so difficult that it caused her to "throw things".
-A dialect coach named Susanne Sulby assisted the actors.
+Dialect coach Susanne Sulby assisted the actors.

 Filming locations include a train station and high-school gymnasium in Coatesville, Pennsylvania (a city in Chester County), and an American Legion hall in Ogden, a community in Delaware County.
 Inglesby has said that many of the filming locations were around Aston Township, in Delaware County.
 Winslet reportedly said that, while filming the show, she became obsessed with Wawa convenience stores.
 "Wawa was a big part of my life for well over a year," she said.
 Wawa stores were used as scouting locations for the production's costume designers.

 Release and reception

-The seven-episode limited series premiered on April 18, 2021, and concluded on May 30, 2021.
-The limited series was released on Blu-ray and DVD by Warner Bros.
+The seven-episode series premiered on April 18, 2021, and concluded on May 30, 2021.
+It was released on Blu-ray and DVD by Warner Bros.
 Home Entertainment on September 14, 2021.